nuxeo/nuxeo-drive/docs/tests.md

 # How to debug a functional test with the pydev server

-- Copy `pysrc` from the PyDev eclipse plugin to your Pyhton libraries
+- Copy `pysrc` from the PyDev eclipse plugin to your Python libraries
 - Rename it to `pydev`
 - Add a `__init__.py` file in `pydev`